Emily Is Away: Plot

 In their third year of college (2005), the player again talks to Emily, who wants to talk things over about her previous visit.
 If the character doesn't set boundaries and Emily visits, it turns out that Emily and the character ended up hooking up, and Emily feels like she was taken advantage of when she was vulnerable.
 If the character does set boundaries and they don't hook up, Emily asks if the character had feelings for her when she visited and why they didn't make a move.
-Alternatively, if you choose to not let Emily visit, she will ask you about your new friends.
+Alternatively, if the player chooses to not let Emily visit, she will ask the player character about their new friends.
 The conversation is awkward and distant, with Emily eventually leaving due to her discomfort, feeling too weird to continue.

 In their final year of college (2006), Emily and the character have clearly grown apart.
 Emily comments how her life is better now; she started dating Brad/Travis again and is involved in other things.
 The player themselves have lost their friend Emma, in some cases because of Emily.
 As the conversation comes to an uncomfortable and cold finish, the character begins to revise sentences asking if the two will ever be the same – deleting earnest questions and asking about the weather or other mundane affairs instead.
 Despite the protagonist's obvious feelings for Emily, she obviously no longer cares, and as a result, they say goodbye.
 For the first time, the player character is the one who leaves the conversation, logging off.

 Alternatively, if the player chooses not to talk things over in 2005, Emily will refuse to talk at all in 2006, stating she is too busy.